JiriPocar/Polygonal-mesh-simplification-and-LOD/README.md

 	- [ ] Progressive Meshes
 	- [ ] Own implementation of simplification algorithms
 - [ ] Demo application / applications
+	- [x] Remake project structure for multiple demo apps support
-	- [ ] LOD switching
+	- [x] LOD switching
-		- [ ] Setup secondary static camera close to the model
+		- [x] Setup secondary static camera close to the model
 		- [ ] Switch LOD levels based on distance from the main camera
 	- [ ] Performance comparison
 		- [ ] Save performance statistics to file
 		- [ ] Create graphs using ```python```, ```matplotlib```, ...
 	- [ ] Visual comparison
 	- [ ] Moving scene(s) with dynamic LOD adjustment
+		- [ ] Street tiles with multiple models
+		- [ ] Clock scene with moving parts
+		- [ ] Ant in a maze

+# Known issues

+- On first run, the application might crash when loading a model.
+Restarting the application resolves the issue.